Ahmed-Atmani/sChemeInterpreter/README.md

     1. Load put all primitives into env on startup

 ## To do later
-1. Add Error type
-1. Make Error type handling
+- Add Error type with Error type handling

-1. Make procedure/variable type for Environment (two subtypes of EnvEntry)
-1. Make procedures to copy Environment in various ways (e.g. copy-while-adding-entry)
+- Make procedures to copy Environment in various ways (e.g. copy-while-adding-entry)

-1. Make ValEnv type (Value-Environment-pair) for return type of Eval
+- Make ValEnv type (Value-Environment-pair) for return type of Eval
-1. Modify Eval to return Value-Environment pair
+- Modify Eval to return Value-Environment pair

-1. Modify Parser to be able to parse characters (e.g. #\a becomes token instead of (vector \a))
+- Modify Parser to be able to parse characters (e.g. #\a becomes token instead of (vector \a))

 ## Features and fixes
 ### Features to implement